Crocodile Pose (Makrasana)

 - While returning back, slowly bring your feet together and unfold your arms and come back to normal position.

-Crocodile Pose yoga (Second Variation)
+Crocodile Pose Steps (Second Variation)

 - Lie down on your belly.